 I tried to withdraw some money from a bank machine, but none of my credit cards were functional.
 Therefore, I left my big backpack with a Nepali man selling SIM cards at a Ncell store and went to exchange some money at an office in the airport.
 I bought a local prepaid SIM for Internet, and, finally, wrote a message on Facebook to Dinesh (Sega’s acquaintance from a travel company).
 Dinesh told me he had forgotten to send me a driver, but he urgently sent me a prepaid taxi.
 The taxi took me to the Home Heritage Hotel in Thamel, where I had booked a single room beforehand.
 Hira (Dinesh’s employer) waited for me at the hotel.
 Dinesh had sent him to greet me as a request of forgiveness for forgetting to send me a driver to the airport.

-At the restaurant of my hotel, I had my first dhal bhat – the Nepalese traditional dish with rice mixed up with spicy sauce and vegetables.
+At the restaurant of the hotel, I had my first dhal bhat – the Nepalese traditional dish with rice mixed up with spicy sauce and vegetables.
 Then, I sunbathed on the rooftop terrace, while I was waiting for Hira to come and escort me to Dinesh’s travel agency in Thamel.
-Dinesh was yawning and talking on the phone when I came in.
+Dinesh was yawning and talking on the phone when I entered his office.
 He hardly paid attention to me but the conclusion was the same.
 I couldn’t go to Tibet because the Nepali border with China was still closed after the 2015 earthquake.
 Only the Nepalis and Chinese could cross the border.
-A roundtrip flight via Lhasa – Kathmandu had a fixed price, set by the Chinese government, and it didn’t worth paying so much only to go to Tibet (700$).
+A round-trip flight Lhasa – Kathmandu had a fixed price set by the Chinese government and it didn’t worth paying so much only to go to Tibet (700$).

 Kathmandu, the first day